-Dr Simone Tarsitani is a Music Research Officer in Durham University.
-He studied ethnomusicology at the University of Rome "Sapienza", where he was awarded both his first degree (2001) and his PhD (2006).
-His earlier studies include music theory and piano (Conservatories of Rome and Latina, Italy), and technologies applied to music (Department of New Technologies, Scuola di Alto Perfezionamento Musicale, Saluzzo, Italy, 1997/98).
+Dr Simone Tarsitani is an ethnomusicologist and audiovisual specialist who has worked in academic teaching and research, artistic and music production contexts.
+He studied at the University of Rome 'Sapienza', where he was awarded his PhD in History and Analysis of Musical Cultures (2006).
+His earlier studies include music theory and piano (Conservatories of Rome and Latina, Italy), and technologies applied to music (Department of New Technologies, Scuola di Alto Perfezionamento Musicale, Saluzzo, Italy).

-In August 2012 he was awarded a Major project grant (£17,292) EAP602: 'Preservation of the audio recording collection in the Sherif Harar City Museum, Ethiopia' in the scheme Endangered Archives Programme, sponsored by Arcadia and administered by the British Library.
-In July 2011 he was awarded a British Academy Small Research Grant (£7,337) for the project "Documentation and analysis of manzuma in eastern Ethiopia", aiming at documenting and analysing manzuma, an Islamic poetry genre of Ethiopia.
-In addition, he is currently involved in the AHRC-funded research projects Experience and Meaning in Music Performance and The Reception of Performance in North Indian Classical Music.
-He recently prepared a web resource about his Leverhulme Trust funded research on zikri rituals in Harar, Ethiopia.
+In August 2012 he was awarded a grant EAP602: 'Preservation of the audio recording collection in the Sherif Harar City Museum, Ethiopia' within the scheme Endangered Archives Programme, sponsored by Arcadia and administered by the British Library.
+In July 2011 he was awarded a British Academy Small Research Grant for the project "Documentation and analysis of manzuma in eastern Ethiopia", aiming at documenting and analysing manzuma, an Islamic poetry genre of Ethiopia.
+He has prepared a web resource about his Leverhulme Trust funded research on zikri rituals in Harar, Ethiopia.

-Other recent appointments include his position as Music Research Studio Officer (2009-2010) and a Leverhulme Trust Visiting Research Fellowship (2008-2009) at the Music Department (The Open University, UK); Postdoctoral Research Fellowship at the Graduate School of Asian and African Area Studies (Kyoto University, Japan, 2006-2008); lectureship in ethnomusicology at the Graduate School of Asian and African Area Studies (Kyoto University, Japan, 2008); occasional lectureship in various Italian universities; participation in the UNESCO/Norway Funds-in-Trust Project "Ethiopia - Traditional music, dance and instruments" (2005-2008); sound archivist (digitization, restoration, editing and archival of recorded sound) at the Audio laboratory, Department of Glotto-anthropological Studies and Musical Subjects ("Sapienza" University of Rome, Italy, 2006); and archivist of intangible cultural heritage (Lazio Region, Italy, 2005).
+Recent appointments include his position as Music Research Officer (2010-2013) at Durham University; Music Research Studio Officer (2009-2010) and a Leverhulme Trust Visiting Research Fellowship (2008-2009) at the Music Department (The Open University, UK); JSPS Postdoctoral Research Fellowship at the Graduate School of Asian and African Area Studies (Kyoto University, Japan, 2006-2008); lectureship in ethnomusicology at the Graduate School of Asian and African Area Studies (Kyoto University, Japan, 2008); occasional lectureship in various Italian universities; participation in the UNESCO/Norway Funds-in-Trust Project "Ethiopia - Traditional music, dance and instruments" (2005-2008); sound archivist (digitization, restoration, editing and archival of recorded sound) at the Audio laboratory, Department of Glotto-anthropological Studies and Musical Subjects ("Sapienza" University of Rome, Italy, 2006); and archivist of intangible cultural heritage (Lazio Region, Italy, 2005).

 - Music technology